 The introduction is what will hook your audience.
 Once you know how to start a speech, you’ll be able to grab people’s attention so you can begin to persuade them.
 An introduction also establishes a connection with the audience.
 It indicates why they should listen to you.
 Openings can also serve as a preview of what you plan on talking about.
 Getting the speech introduction right is vital because if you lose the audience initially, it becomes challenging to win their attention back.

 The largest portion of your speech will be in the body.
-This is where you lay out the main point of your presentation, explaining what you intend to show the audience.
+This is where you lay out the main ideas of your presentation, explaining what you intend to show the audience.
 The speech body breaks up further into different sections, each establishing a sub-point that connects directly with your main point.
 On top of that, each sub-point should have supporting points to provide more meat to your argument.

 Like the introduction, the conclusion should be a brief section that wraps up everything you talked about.
 A conclusion is a good place to summarize your speech, emphasizing your main point and most convincing supporting evidence.
 At the same time, your conclusion should have a final call to action that the audience can do after the speech concludes.